Aćif Hadžiahmetović: During World War II

 It was also during his rule, in 1942, that the entire Jewish population of Novi Pazar – 221 individuals, were imprisoned, sent to the concentration camp Staro Sajmište and killed.

 In 1943 he joined the Second League of Prizren and was elected a member of its central committee.
 A few months later, after the incorporation of Mitrovica into Albania he became a representative of the region in the Albanian parliament along with Ferhat Abidi, Hysen Hysnija and Shaban Mustafa.
-In September of 1943, Albanian collaborationist forces organised an action against remaining Serb population in the Draževa srez.
-Many Serb villages were burnt down during the action.
-German police agents noted that Hadžiahmetović is 'hiding extent of the crimes against Serbs, doesn't want to persecute perpetrators and hides them from justice'.
+Hadžiahmetović organized a conference to promote recruitment for the SS Handschar in Novi Pazar.
+One of the speakers at the conference was Xhafer Deva, head of the collaborationist administration in Mitrovica in 1943.
+In September 1943, Albanian collaborationist forces organized an action against the remaining Serb population in the Draževa srez.
+15 Serb villages were burnt down during the action and at least 18 were killed.
+German police agents noted that Hadžiahmetović was 'hiding the extent of the crimes against Serbs, refusing to persecute the perpetrators and shielding them from justice'.

 He was considered a collaborator with the Axis powers during World War II and was executed in 1945 by the Yugoslav government, after he was found guilty of the murder of nearly 7,000 Serbs.

 Legacy

 In the late 2000s the Bosniak National Council initiated the process of his historical rehabilitation in Serbia.
 Among others Muamer Zukorlić has praised him as a "hero of Bosniak people".
-The campaign culminated in the inauguration of a memorial dedicated to Hadžiahmetović on August 3, 2012 in Novi Pazar.
+The campaign culminated in the inauguration of a memorial dedicated to Hadžiahmetović on August 3, 2012, in Novi Pazar.
 This event was attended by Sulejman Ugljanin (Minister Without Portfolio of Serbia), Esad Džudžević (president of the Bosniak National Council) and Ahmedin Škrijelj (deputy mayor of Novi Pazar).
 The Ministry of Justice and State Administration of Serbia instructed the local administration to remove the memorial.
 There is also an initiative to name the City Stadium of Novi Pazar after him.

 Opponents of the rehabilitation of Aćif Hadžiahmetović emphasize that he fought for Greater Albania project, that his aim was to Albanize the Bosniak population of Sandžak, that he collaborated with occupying forces of the Third Reich in the whole period of occupation during World War II, sent a number of communists from Novi Pazar into concentration camps, as well as allowed the elimination of Serbian, Jewish and Roma population of Novi Pazar.
 For his collaboration he was awarded with Iron Cross by Nazi Germany.